 What is Limitless and Infinity in Jujutsu Kaisen?

-Whenever Jougou tried to land a hit on Gojo, there was an invisible barrier of sorts that he could not overcome.
-In the world of Jujutsu Kaisen, the impenetrable space between Gojo Satoru and his opponents that keeps shielding him from their attacks, both physical and cursed, is known as the Infinity.
+Whenever Jogo tried to land a hit on Gojo, there was an invisible barrier that he could not overcome.
+This impenetrable space between Gojo Satoru and his opponents that shields him from their attacks, both physical and cursed, is known as the Infinity.

-But before we get into detail about the infinity, we need to know about the Limitless technique, which basically enables Gojo to use Infinity.
+But before we get into detail about infinity, we need to know about the Limitless Cursed technique.
+This basically enables Gojo to use Infinity.